JetBrains/intellij-sdk-docs/intro/sdk_code_guidelines.md

 This document describes the coding guidelines used for authoring open-source IntelliJ Platform SDK code samples.
 Before you begin, please read this page thoroughly, as well as the [Code of Conduct](/CODE_OF_CONDUCT.md) and [License](https://github.com/JetBrains/intellij-sdk-docs/blob/master/LICENSE.txt) documents.
-For information about contributing to the IntelliJ Platform itself visit [Contributing to the IntelliJ Platform](/basics/platform_contributions.md).
+For information about contributing to the IntelliJ Platform itself, visit [Contributing to the IntelliJ Platform](/basics/platform_contributions.md).

   * Dummy list item
   {:toc}